Zenzenpotpot/Zen.github.io/README.md

 # Zenzenpotpot.github.io

 Welcome to my developer portfolio repository!
-This repository hosts the source code for my personal portfolio website, which showcases my projects and skills as a 17‑year‑old developer.
+This repository hosts the source code for my personal portfolio website, which showcases my projects and skills as a young developer.

 ## 🌐 Live Site